 - If Kofi decides to send GHȻ 300 this time, he will pay e-levy tax (1.5%) on the GHȻ 300 and also pay Telco charge (0.75%) on the GHȻ 300 as well.
 In total, he is charged GHȻ 4.50 for e-levy tax and GHȻ 2.25 as telco charge making a total of GHȻ 6.75 as charges on the GHȻ 30 transferred.

-By now, I believe you now understand How To Calculate E Levy Tax in Ghana and the few details that goes into the calculations.
+By now, I believe you now understand the process involved and how well one can easily calculate for E Levy Tax on a transaction in Ghana and the few details that goes into the calculations.
 If you found this article informative, kindly share this to help educate others.
 You can feel free to comment your questions for answers.

 - Career Opportunities at Ghana Gas